 You’ll have your choice between five different academic programs and you’ll take a class or two

 with other Engaged Living students who live in your residence hall, so you are all learning together.
 You’ll be led by faculty through course content and extracurricular activities that are relevant to your area of focus.
-All classes meet a first-year seminar, general education, or elective requirement.
+All classes meet a first-year writing seminar or general education requirement.
 Best of all, faculty and staff will be there to help you feel comfortable, encouraged, and supported, ensuring you grow as a student and as a citizen of the world.

 Discover how you can lead our

 society toward a more sustainable future.
 Learn more.